Codecademy/ugc/content/deyemiobaa/creating-queues-using-javascript.md

 ## Usage

-To see how our code works, we are going to test out each method of our class.
+To see how our code works, we are going to test out each method of our `Queue` class.

-First, we need to create a new instance of our class, then use that instance to access our methods.
+First, we need to create a new instance of our class.
+Then, we will use it to access our methods:

 ```js
 const result = new Queue // Creating a new instance of our class